 Exam results in the form of Pass/Fail will be available within two weeks of the exam

-date in the e-Business and Technology Management (EBTM) Department.
-The paper certificate
+date in the Business Analytics and Technology Management (EBTM) Department.
+The paper

-can be picked up from the EBTM department office after six weeks of the exam date.
+certificate can be picked up from the EBTM department office after six weeks of the

 To be eligible for the SCiPM students must: